Welcome to Year 6

 Spelling is still an important part of learning, helping children develop their vocabulary, how they convey meaning and how they are understood.

 New spellings will be learnt weekly, supported by activities in class and homework.
+Spelling will come in two lists: rules and common exception words.

-Spelling this half term are:
+The Rule Spelling words for this half term are:

 Maths

-- Fractions
+- Ratio

 Science